Precisely controlled colloids: A playground for path-wise non-equilibrium physics: Materials and Methods

 \subsection{Experimental Setup}

-The interference of two laser beams creates the periodic light field.
-A schematic representation of the experimental setup is shown in Fig.~\ref{fig:Setup}.
-A laser beam of 532 nm wavelength is expanded and then split into two parallel beams using a Kösters prism.
-The beams are guided by a lens and a dichroic mirror to interfere, creating a fringe pattern on the microscope sample plane.
-The fringe spacing (period) can be changed by moving the Kösters prism.
-The laser beams are directed to a beam dump and removed from the image path with a dichroic mirror.
-Finally, a CMOS camera is used as a sensor to record images.
+In this study, the periodic light field is created by the interference of two laser beams\cite{Capellman2017}.
+A laser beam (Cobolt 05-01 Samba 1.5 W) of 532 nm wavelength, is expanded and then split into two parallel beams using a Köster prism.
+Using a lens and a dichroic mirror the beams are guided to interfere on the microscope sample plane, creating a fringe pattern.
+The period ($L$, dark-bright fringe) can be changed by moving the Kösters prism position.
+The laser beams are removed from the image path (with a dichroic mirror) and a CMOS camera (Mako U-130B) is used as sensor to record images. {The sample cell sits on a piezo nanopositioner stage (Mad City Labs, Nano-BioS300), which is used to move the sample.} A schematic representation of the experimental setup is shown in Fig.~\ref{fig:Setup}.
+For details on the extraction of the period $L$ and amplitude of the potential, see Appedix \ref{sec:appendix}.